EinsamHauer/disthene/README.md

 * aggregation: ability to sum similar metrics from several servers
 * blacklisting: ability to omit storing metrics which match a certain pattern.
 Makes not much sense by itself but is quite handy when you have previous item
 * caching incoming paths: this may really reduce the load on Elasticsearch cluster
-* some minimal set of own metrics (received count, write count, etc)
+* some minimal set of own metrics (received count, write count, etc.)
 * true multitenancy

 The other thing is performance. **Disthene** is being developed with one major requirement in mind - performance.